 Such an evaluation takes time - usually at least an hour.
 In the United States healthcare system, neurologists, psychiatrists, or geriatricians frequently become involved.
 Nonetheless, any physician may be able to perform a thorough evaluation.

 The American Academy of Neurology has published guidelines that include imaging of the brain in the initial evaluation of patients with dementia.
 These studies are either a noncontrast CT scan or an MRI scan.
 Other imaging procedures that look at the function of the brain (functional neuroimaging), such as SPECT, PET, and fMRI, may be helpful in specific cases, but generally are not needed.
 However, in many healthcare systems outside of the United States, brain imaging as not a standard part of the assessment for possible Alzheimer's disease.

 Despite many attempts, identification of a blood test to diagnose Alzheimer's disease has remained elusive.
-As of June 2007, such testing is neither widely available nor recommended.
+Such testing is neither widely available nor recommended.